peterh/regamma/README.md

 ### License

-regamma is licence under the X11 licence.
+regamma is licenced under the X11 licence.
 See the file `COPYING`.